ajndkr/lanarky/docs/index.rst

 .. image:: https://img.shields.io/twitter/follow/lanarky_io?style=social
    :target: https://twitter.com/intent/follow?screen_name=lanarky_io

-Lanarky is an open-source framework to deploy LLM applications in production.
+A `FastAPI <https://github.com/tiangolo/fastapi>`_ framework to build production-grade LLM applications.
-It is built on top of `FastAPI <https://github.com/tiangolo/fastapi>`_ and comes with batteries included.

 ❓ Why?
 -----------------

-There are great low-code/no-code solutions in the open source to deploy your LLM projects.
-However, most of them are opinionated in terms of cloud or deployment code.
-This project aims to provide users with a cloud-agnostic and deployment-agnostic solution which can be easily integrated into existing backend infrastructures.
+Lanarky is an open-source project to provide python users an unopinionated web framework to build and deploy LLM applications.
+The framework is built on top of FastAPI due its popularity within the python community as a modern and high performance web framework.
+You can learn more about FastAPI at https://fastapi.tiangolo.com/.

 💾 Installation
 -----------------